-You can check out our rundown of the best specific cards of the 80s to grab a hint or two, but today we want to look at the sets as a whole; ranking the winners in terms of look and design, value offered, and of course, the players featured.
+You can check out our rundown of the best specific cards of the 80s or rare cards from the 1980s to grab a hint or two, but today we want to look at the sets as a whole; ranking the winners in terms of look and design, value offered, and of course, the players featured.

 I don’t think you’ll see 1980 atop many lists of the best sets of the 80s, but I love it, and yes, I may be a bit bias.
 I mean, the only RC of the GOAT, Rickey Henderson is part of the 1980 set.

 Yes, Ripken was great; Puckett outstanding, Griffey Jr. a GOAT in his own right.
 But think about their representation across the other sets…Ripken had a 1982 Topps entry AND a 1982 Topps Traded; not to mention 1982 Fleer and 1982 Donruss RCs!
 Puckett had just as many, as did Griffey Jr.